-After the information session, make an appointment to meet with a Political Science adviser to complete paperwork, review remaining requirements for your degree, and discuss your goals for your study of political science and your education at UW.
+After the information session, make an appointment to meet with a Political Science adviser to review remaining requirements for your degree and discuss your goals for your study of political science and your

-In addition to the above courses, minimum cumulative GPA of 2.25 in political science courses at graduation and a minimum grade of 2.0 required in each political science course taken to fulfill requirements for the major.
-If you receive a 2.2 or lower in any of your political science courses, drop by the undergraduate advising office in Smith 215 to see an advisor to find out your cumulative GPA.
-If your cumulative political science GPA has dropped below 2.25, an advisor can tell you what your future grades need to be to bring it up to the minimum.
+In addition to the above courses, students need a minimum cumulative GPA of at least 2.25 in political science courses at graduation and a minimum grade of 2.0 required in each political science course taken to fulfill requirements for the major.
+If your cumulative political science GPA has dropped below 2.25, an advisor can tell you about your future grades need to be to bring it up to the minimum.

 If you are a transfer student, at least 10 credits (2 courses) in political science need to be taken in residence at the University of Washington.